nlsfi/gs-ogcfeat-datastore/README.md

 gs-ogcfeat-datastore
 =================

-gs-ogcfeat-datastore is a Geoserver DataStore extension that can be used to publish cascaded collections from a backend OGCFeat service
+gs-ogcfeat-datastore is a Geoserver DataStore extension that can be used to publish cascaded collections from a backend OGCFeat service as WMS, WMTS or other Geoserver services.

 Status
 - Initial version - Work-in-Progress